mitrokun/llm_script_tools/README.md

 <img width="579" height="171" alt="image" src="https://github.com/user-attachments/assets/60fc5985-8df0-422c-9dc8-3d53fb352dc7" />

 You can disable this in the settings.
-You can also configure a script prompt in the settings, which will be added to the main prompt.
+You can also configure a script prompt in the settings, that will be added to the main prompt.